In February 1821, the Greeks’ decisive revolt against the Ottoman Empire began and on 3 February 1830 they gained independence.

-In 1912, while in the process of being reorganised, the Greek Army adopted a greenish khaki field uniform.
+In 1912, while in the process of being reorganized, the Greek Army adopted a greenish khaki field uniform.

 Not illustrated in the picture at the top are the double-breasted greatcoat for officers with fall collar, two rows of four metal buttons and turn-back cuffs, and the single-breasted greatcoat for other ranks.
 In addition to the peaked cap there was a khaki or light-blue side cap in the French cut.

 The collar pocket flaps and cuffs were piped in red.
 Special tight-fitting trousers were in either white or khaki cloth and were fastened with blue and white garters just below the knee.
-Shoes were made of natural coloured leather with a black woollen pompom on the front.
+Shoes were made of natural colored leather with a black woolen pompom on the front.

-Rank distinctions appeared on the kepi in the form arrows of bright metallic or khaki silk lace and braid, and on the coloured shoulder straps on the tunic and greatcoat.
+Rank distinctions appeared on the kepi in the form arrows of bright metallic or khaki silk lace and braid, and on the colored shoulder straps on the tunic and greatcoat.
 Other ranks wore their rank badges on the cuffs.
-The white (silver) or yellow (gold) lace was edged in different colours according to the arms-of-service.
+The white (silver) or yellow (gold) lace was edged in different colors according to the arms-of-service.

 Orders of Battle Greek Army

 Orders of Battle of the Greek Army from October 5, 1915, to November 11, 1918.